 Rob McGrorty was previously Head of Product at Webgility, a multi-channel ecommerce solutions provider for accounting integration, inventory & order management.

-Rohit Sharma is VP of Product at Funding Circle, a peer-to-peer lending marketplace that allows investors to lend money directly to small and medium-sized businesses.
+Rohit Sharma is VP of Product at Funding Circle, a peer-to-peer lending marketplace that allows investors to lend money directly to small and -sized businesses.

 Have thoughts that you'd like to contribute around product leadership best practices?
 Chat with other product leaders around the world in our PMHQ Community!